oracle/weblogic-deploy-tooling/README.md

 **NOTE: The current encryption algorithms require JDK 8 to execute, in order to meet Oracle's security standards.
 While it is possible to run WLST with a newer JDK than what was used to install WebLogic Server, WLST on older versions of WebLogic Server 10.3.x may not work properly with JDK 8, out of the box, due to JDK 6 JVM arguments that have been removed in JDK8.
 It may be necessary to modify the WLST start scripts to remove JVM arguments that have been removed between JDK 6 and JDK 8.**

 Models contain WebLogic Server domain configuration.
 Certain types of resources and other configurations require passwords; for example, a JDBC data source requires the password for the user establishing the database connection.
 When creating or configuring a resource that requires a password, that password must be specified either in the model directly or in the variable file.
-Clear-text passwords are not conducive to storing configurations as source, so the encrypt model tool gives the model author the ability to encrypt the passwords in the model and variable file using passphrase-based, reversible encryption.
+Clear-text passwords are not conducive to storing configurations as source, so the Encrypt Model Tool gives the model author the ability to encrypt the passwords in the model and variable file using passphrase-based, reversible encryption.
 When using a tool with a model containing encrypted passwords, the encryption passphrase must be provided, so that the tool can decrypt the password in memory to set the necessary WebLogic Server configuration (which supports its own encryption mechanism based on a domain-specific key).
 While there is no requirement to use the Oracle WebLogic Server Deploy Tooling encryption mechanism, it is highly recommended because storing clear text passwords on disk is never a good idea.

 Start with the following example model: